 Let the buns rise for another 30 minutes.

-Gently brush the buns will a beaten egg and sprinkle them with sunflower seeds.
+Gently brush the buns will a beaten egg and sprinkle them with some extra sunflower seeds.

 In a 210 C (410 F) hot oven, bake the buns for about 20 minutes.